 If you have a lot of cash, you can hire a jetski, go parasailing, challenge your friends to a banana boat ride, hire a chair for the day and get a front row seat to watch a fire show while sipping a cold beer in the evening.

 Cenang beach is about a 15 minute drive from the Langkawi Airport.

 2. Raya Mountain – Gunung Raya

 Gunung Raya is the highest mountain in Langkawi.
-Not only should you get great views from the top, but the ride up is beautiful!
+Not only do you get great views from the top, but the ride up is beautiful!
 The road winds through a forest that is home to a lot of wildlife, including many birds and different monkeys.